atextor/atextor.github.com/_posts/2016-06-17-how-to-properly-set-up-node-red-with-nginx.md

 enable HTTPS by itself - ignore those.
 By using the built-in mechanism for HTTPS, you have to choose between running node-red as root (so that it can read your certificate and private key) or making the private key readable for non-root users.
-We went to do neither.
+We want to do neither.

 We will solve this problem by setting up [nginx](https://www.nginx.com/) as a proxy that will handle HTTPS for us.
 It will forward all requests to node-red,